icedterminal/ffmpeg-installer/README.md

 - _release full_ - built from latest release branch with a large set of libraries
 - _release essentials_ - built from latest release branch with commonly-used libraries

-This installer uses `release essentials` and is updated as needed (Security, critical bugs).
-I will make an effort to keep it updated every 30 days.
-If you need more frequent updating, please use gyan's `.7z` archives.
-I may add `release full` at a later date.
+This repo houses installers for *release full* and *release essentials*.
+I make an effort to keep it updated by checking every 30 days.
+If there is no updated build, there is no update here.
+Updates can be as needed (security, critical bugs).
+If you need more frequent updating, please use gyan's git `.7z` archives.

 Why use an installer?

 - Installs and uninstalls cleanly.
 Just like manually upacking, this leaves no traces.
 - Automatically adds `ffmpeg` to PATH.
 No need to add this yourself.
 - Fast and simple.
-- Can be used for mass deployment to streamline software installation via scripting. `> ffmpeg_installer.msi /q`
+- Can be used for mass deployment to streamline software installation via scripting. `> ffmpeg.msi /q`

-Installer versioning is in format: MAJOR.MINOR.BUILD.YearMonthDay (EX: 4.4.0.20210809).
+Installer versioning is in format: MAJOR.MINOR.BUILD.YearMonthDay (EX: 4.4.0.20210101).

 ## Hardware Support